 Georgetown has acted according to its values in its business decisions in the past.
 This month, Georgetown stood behind its ethical commitments when it terminated the school’s contract with Adidas, citing the firm’s alleged sweatshop violations as incompatible with — and indeed in violation of — Georgetown’s Jesuit values and commitment to worker justice.
 It would be the epitome of hypocrisy for the university to stick to its guns in only certain financial affairs, but not others.
 It cannot pick and choose where it decides to Although perhaps more indirect, there are fruitful analogies between the Adidas situation and the one at hand.

 Although the university must continue to protect its investments and grow its assets for the future so that it can continue to instill in students a drive to not just succeed in the world, but help and improve it, it should do so in a way that is consistent with its Jesuit, Catholic and humanitarian values.
 Preaching the importance of values like justice and accountability in classrooms and lecture halls while failing to back them up with its investment ledger hardly advances the university’s ideals.

-Arturo Altamirano is a junior in the College.
-Pat Gavin is a senior in the College.
+Alyssa Huberts is a junior in the College.
+Sam Rodman is a sophomore in the McDonough School of Business.
 They are both members of the Editorial Board of The Hoya.